-Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below, by the deadline of 16 November 2022.
+Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below, by the deadline of 19 May 2023.

-We note that the Substance has been notified as a nanoform under the French nanoparticulate substances reporting system.1
+We note that the Substance has been notified as a nanoform under the French and Belgian nano-particulate substances reporting systems.
 We also note that the information submitted jointly in section 4.1 of the IUCLID dossier states that "it is conceivable that the substance subject to registration could be considered as falling within the boundaries of the nanomaterial definition".
 This indicates that the Substance can be possibly manufactured or imported in the European Union in nanoforms by any addressee of the present decision.
 However, the REACH Regulation (as amended by Regulation Commission Regulation (EU) 2018/1881) sets out explicit information requirements for nanoforms of substances.
 Manufacturers and importers of nanoforms must have fulfilled these specific information requirements by 1st January 2020.
 As far as the registration dossier currently submitted on the Substance does not cover any nanoform, the incompliances identified in the present decision relate only to information required on non-nanoforms.